moliver28/research-handbook/content/job-families/finance/it-systems-engineer.md

 title: IT Systems Engineer
 ---

 The IT Systems Engineer is responsible for performing functions such as evaluation, testing, debugging and implementation of applications programs supporting the company infrastructure business processes and operations.
 Other functions include analyze, install, modify and support operating systems, databases, and utilities software.
 The IT Systems Engineer also plans, conducts and directs the analysis of business problems with automated systems solutions.
-This job family reports to the [IT Manager](/job-families/finance/manager-it/).
+This job family reports to the [IT Manager, IT Engineering](https://handbook.gitlab.com/job-families/finance/manager-it/#manager-it-engineering).

-## Responsibilities
+## Levels

+### Associate IT Systems Engineer

+#### Associate IT Systems Engineer Job Grade

+The Associate IT Systems Engineer is a [grade 5](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [IT Manager, IT Engineering](https://handbook.gitlab.com/job-families/finance/manager-it/#manager-it-engineering).

+#### Associate IT Systems Engineer Responsibilities

+- Responsible for managing individual work and projects related to designing, implementing, and maintaining IT systems and infrastructure
+- Is focused on a mix of tactical and operational responsibilities.
+Tactical responsibilities involve day-to-day tasks and activities that are essential for the smooth functioning of IT systems and infrastructure
+- Works on problems of moderate complexity in which analysis of situation or data requires a review of existing factors
+- Follows specific instructions/frameworks in day to day work
+- Work and solutions are reviewed by more senior team members and/or their direct manager
+- Learns and develops understanding of GitLab's way of working
+- Explains moderately complex issues and works to build alignment
+- Collaborates with team members on their team to accomplish the team goals
+- Adapts to GitLab communication framework

+#### Associate IT Systems Engineer Requirements

+- 0-2 years of experience in a system administration role ideally with enterprise SaaS software model
+- Hands-on entry-level administrator experience across multiple platforms: OKTA, AWS, GCP, Google Workspace, Sailpoint, Saviynt, Slack

+### IT Systems Engineer

+#### IT Systems Engineer Job Grade

+The IT Systems Engineer is a [grade 6](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [IT Manager, IT Engineering](https://handbook.gitlab.com/job-families/finance/manager-it/#manager-it-engineering).

+#### IT Systems Engineer Responsibilities

 - Deploy and manage business critical applications in cloud infrastructure like Amazon Web Services (AWS) and Google Cloud Platform (GCP)
 - Collaborate with engineering and security teams to coordinate on IT policies